TCR32-spec/trivial-compute-user-guide/README.md

    - **Question**: Type in the trivia question.
    - **Answer**: Enter the correct answer.
    - **Category**: Choose a category from the drop-down menu to save the question under.
+4. **Adding Media (Optional)**: Click the "File Upload" button, and navigate to your supported video or image file.
 3. **Save the Question**: Click the "Save Question" button to save your entry.
 4. **Upload Questions via CSV**: Alternatively, you can upload a CSV file containing multiple questions by clicking the "Upload CSV" button.
 CSV file must begin with a header and follow the format below:
    ```